Violation of Diagonal Non-Invasiveness: A Hallmark of Non-Classical Memory Effects: Measurement invasiveness in non-Markovian dynamics

 \section{Measurement invasiveness in non-Markovian dynamics}

-Below we consider different $s$-$e$ models where the underlying time-evolution fulfills a semigroup property that in turn is not affected by any measurement process performed over the bipartite\ arrangement (Appendix~ \ref{SEInteraction}).
+We remark that the previous criteria of non-classicality, as well as the definition of memory effects, rely on the joint outcome probabilities.
+They do not depend on the nature (classical or quantum) of the environment that is coupled to the system of interest.
+Below we consider different $s$-$e$ models where the underlying time-evolution fulfills a semigroup property that in turn is not affected by any measurement process performed over the bipartite\ arrangement (Appendix~\ref{SEInteraction}).
 For almost all these dynamics DNI is violated in presence of system memory effects.